Base pair

+Notation

+This article employs the "•" character in describing any noncovalant interaction, which includes all types of base pairs, in line with IUPAC's 1970 recommendation.

+According to the IUPAC, "-" is not acceptable because it implies covalent linkage and neither are ":" and "/" because they can be mistaken as ratios.
+Not using any symbol is also unacceptable because it can be confused with a (covalent) polymer sequence.

+IUPAC makes no specific recommendation for differentiating types of noncovalant bonds.
+When it is necessary to differentiate, this article uses "*" for the Hogsteen pair.

 Hydrogen bonding and stability

-Top, a G.C base pair with three hydrogen bonds.
-Bottom, an A.T base pair with two hydrogen bonds.
+Top, a G•C base pair with three hydrogen bonds.
+Bottom, an A•T base pair with two hydrogen bonds.
 Non-covalent hydrogen bonds between the bases are shown as dashed lines.
 The wiggly lines stand for the connection to the pentose sugar and point in the direction of the minor groove.

 Hydrogen bonding is the chemical interaction that underlies the base-pairing rules described above.
 Appropriate geometrical correspondence of hydrogen bond donors and acceptors allows only the "right" pairs to form stably.
 DNA with high GC-content is more stable than DNA with low GC-content.
-But, contrary to popular belief, the hydrogen bonds do not stabilize the DNA significantly; stabilization is mainly due to stacking interactions.
+Crucially, however, stacking interactions are primarily responsible for stabilising the double-helical structure; Watson-Crick base pairing's contribution to global structural stability is minimal, but its role in the specificity underlying complementarity is, by contrast, of maximal importance as this underlies the template-dependent processes of the central dogma (e.g. DNA replication).

 The bigger nucleobases, adenine and guanine, are members of a class of double-ringed chemical structures called purines; the smaller nucleobases, cytosine and thymine (and uracil), are members of a class of single-ringed chemical structures called pyrimidines.
-Purines are complementary only with pyrimidines: pyrimidine-pyrimidine pairings are energetically unfavorable because the molecules are too far apart for hydrogen bonding to be established; purine-purine pairings are energetically unfavorable because the molecules are too close, leading to overlap repulsion.
-Purine-pyrimidine base-pairing of AT or GC or UA (in RNA) results in proper duplex structure.
-The only other purine-pyrimidine pairings would be AC and GT and UG (in RNA); these pairings are mismatches because the patterns of hydrogen donors and acceptors do not correspond.
+Purines are complementary only with pyrimidines: pyrimidine–pyrimidine pairings are energetically unfavorable because the molecules are too far apart for hydrogen bonding to be established; purine–purine pairings are energetically unfavorable because the molecules are too close, leading to overlap repulsion.
+Purine–pyrimidine base-pairing of AT or GC or UA (in RNA) results in proper duplex structure.
+The only other purine–pyrimidine pairings would be AC and GT and UG (in RNA); these pairings are mismatches because the patterns of hydrogen donors and acceptors do not correspond.
 The GU pairing, with two hydrogen bonds, does occur fairly often in RNA (see wobble base pair).